South Carolina Workers Compensation Claims Lawyer Fighting For Justice

 Third Party Liability: Injuries Caused by Others

 If a third party caused your injury, including a contractor or subcontractor hired to perform a job at your work site, your workers’ compensation may not be enough to cover your medical expenses and lost wages.
-At McGowan, Hood & Felder, LLC, a South Carolina injury lawyer will not only assist you in filing for workers’ compensation but will also pursue damages against the third party responsible for causing your injuries.
+At McGowan, Hood, Felder & Phillips, LLC, a South Carolina injury lawyer will not only assist you in filing for workers’ compensation but will also pursue damages against the third party responsible for causing your injuries.
 This is especially important in cases where your injuries are severe or involve vocational rehabilitation workers’ compensation or disability.

 Not Sure What the Next Step Is?
 Give Us a Call